necula01/jax/jax/experimental/mini_jax/README.md

 Continuing the `jvp(traceable_func, arg, arg_tan)` example, the actual transformation is performed lazily by evaluating the symbolic expression `primal_res_t.expr` with a non-standard evaluator.
-In our case we are going to write a `eval_jvp` function that takes an expression and computes its tangent given tangent values for the variables.
+In our case we are going to write an `eval_jvp` function that takes an expression and computes its tangent given tangent values for the variables.
 First, we prepare a variable environment with the input tangents:
 ```